artefactory/streamlit_prophet/README.md

 </div>

-## 💻 Supported Python Versions
+## 💻 Requirements

+### Python version
 <p>Main supported version : <strong>3.7</strong> <br>
 Other supported versions : <strong>3.8</strong> & <strong>3.9</strong> </p>

 Please make sure you have one of these versions installed to be able to run the app on your machine.

+### Operating System
+Windows users have to install [WSL2](https://docs.microsoft.com/en-us/windows/wsl/) to download the package.
+This is due to the incompatibility between Windows and Prophet's main dependency (pystan).
+Other operating systems should work fine.

 ## ⚙️ Installation

 ### Create a virtual environment (optional)
-First, we strongly advise to create and activate a new virtual environment, to avoid any dependency issue.
+We strongly advise to create and activate a new virtual environment, to avoid any dependency issue.

 For example with conda:
 ```bash